prebid/prebid.github.io/dev-docs/modules/userId.md

 This cookie is used also by standalone Parrable integrations outside of Prebid.
 It is for this reason that the cookie name is not configurable for the Parrable ID system.

+#### Timezone and Timezone Offset Filtering

+The Parrable ID system allows a publisher to configure a lists of allowed timezones (eg. `Europe/Dublin`) and/or timezone offsets (eg. `-4`) as well as a lists of blocked timezones and timezone offsets.

+- With no configuration (`params.timezoneFilter` not set, or all of the lists are empty) all impressions are permitted.
+- With only allow lists configured a browser must match either a timezone or timezone offset for it to not be filtered.
+- With only block lists configured an impression will be filtered only if it is from a browser matching a blocked timezone or timezone offset.
+- An impression from a browser that matches any allowed timezone or timezone offset, but does not match a blocked timezone or timezone offset will engage in the Parrable ID syncronization process.
+- If a browser has a stored Parrable ID then it will not be filtered even if the browser is in a timezone or timezone offset that is blocked.

 #### Parrable ID Examples